macairececile/picto_grammar/README.md

 git clone https://github.com/macairececile/nwsd.git
 export PYTHONPATH=$PYTHONPATH:/path_to_nwsd/nwsd/src
 ```
+Be sure to export the PYTHONPATH to be able to run the WSD model.
 Then, download the WSD model via this link: https://huggingface.co/Propicto/wsd-camembert-base-semcor-wngt-fr and decompress it in picto_grammar/data/ folder.

 ## 📉 Running PictoGrammar